rishabhreng/rishabhreng/README.md

 - 👋 Hi, I’m [Rishabh R](https://rishabhreng.github.io/).
 - I work on small passion projects and do computer vision research.
 - I was the software lead team on my high school's robotics team (FRC 6672, Fusion Corps).
-- 🌱 I’m currently a freshman at Rice University studying Electrical and Computer Engineering and Computational and Applied Mathematics.
+- 🌱 I’m currently a sophomore at Rice University studying Electrical and Computer Engineering and Computational and Applied Mathematics.
 - 📫 How to reach me ...
 Send an email to me at [rishabhreng@gmail.com](mailto:rishabhreng@gmail.com)

 <!---